signalfx/signalfx-agent/docs/pguidance/agent-install-awsecs.md

-# Install the SignalFx Smart Agent to AWS EC2
+# Install to AWS EC2

 Deploy the SignalFx Smart Agent to an AWS EC2 instance using a SignalFx configuration script, and run the Smart Agent as a Daemon service in an